abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 ## MatrixDestroy

 The memory allocated dynamically using `malloc` or `calloc` cannot be reclaimed by the operating system, unless we `free` it or the program terminates.
-If we provide a function for creating matrices, we must provide a function to destroying them too.
-This will help the user to get better control of his memory consumption.
+If we provide a function for creating matrices, we must provide a function for destroying them too.
+This will help the user to get better control of one's memory consumption.
 The following code deallocates the contents of a matrix in reverse order: first it frees arrays `val`, `isize`, etc., and only after that the structure itself.
 If we `free(*A)` first, `(*A)->val` and friends now point to nowhere and we cannot deallocate them.
-Since the arrays are still unreclaimed, this is a memory leak.
+Since the arrays are still unreclaimed, this would be a memory leak.

 ```c
 void MatrixDestroy(Matrix* A){